brightnucleus/injector/README.md

 ## Basic Usage

 > This documentation only deals with passing in mappings through a `Config` file.
-For documentation of the actual dependency injection functionality, refer to the [Auryn README](https://github.com/rdlowrey/auryn/blob/master/README.md).
+Documentation for the basic methods still needs to be synced.
+For now, just refer to the [Auryn README](https://github.com/rdlowrey/auryn/blob/master/README.md) for these..

 The Bright Nucleus Injector expects to get an object through its constructor that implements the `BrightNucleus\Config\ConfigInterface`.
 You need to pass in the correct "sub-configuration", so that the keys that the `Injector` is looking for are found at the root level.